dipenshrestha/Stored-Procedure-Based-Customer-Order-Management-API/README.md

    - Implemented the above in ASP.NET CORE
    - Dapper ORM is used
    - JWT Authentication used for each api endpoints
+   - to send custom names (different from model property names) from an API to the frontend in ASP.NET Core, i have used JSON serialization attributes like [JsonPropertyName] from System.Text.Json.

 ---